 In a lengthy blog post, Jamieson fully explained the steps they took to build their dream easels.
 “I’m hard to please, apparently, because although there are dozens of options to choose from out there, I’ve not quite found ‘the one’ — the easel with such a compelling combination of features and aesthetics that I just have to own it,” Jamieson writes in the post.

 Jamieson acknowledges that while form follows function, he did want an easel that had some style.
-He says that all the easels he looked at failed in one of three ways: 1) too cheap/cheaply made, 2) well made, perhaps, but too complicated (and expensive, often), and 3) “almost, but not quite.”
 He wanted an easel that could handle large paintings (so a counterweight would be nice) but flexible enough to allow an artist to work on a small piece while seated.

-Then he found a website that had plans for easels, and, though he and his wife have modest woodworking skills, they chose one style — the Cadmium Easel.
+Then he found a website that had plans for how to build an easel, and, though he and his wife have modest woodworking skills, they chose one style — the Cadmium Easel.
 The plans cost Jamieson $35, and he estimates that the wood and hardware for the build cost $500 for both easels, and points out that the easel plan’s author says a Cadmium Easel can be made for as little as $150.

-“I can also say that having had the chance to use the easels now for a few weeks, we’re still really happy with them.
-They’re solid like no other easels we’ve owned.”
+“I can also say that having had the chance to use the easels now for a few weeks, we’re still really happy with them.”